 What to Expect During Acupuncture

 During an acupuncture treatment, you may be asked to change into a gown.
-Acupuncture points are not always directly in the area of the pain you are experiencing, so the practitioner will need to reach points from head to toe.
+Acupuncture points are not always directly in the area of the pain you are experiencing, so the practitioner may need to reach points from head to toe.
 The thin needles are inserted to various depths into the appropriate points on the body.
 There is little to no discomfort with the needles.
 The practitioner may move or twirl the needles, apply heat or cold, or use mild electrical impulses to enhance the effects.
 The needles will usually remain in place for about 20-30 minutes as you relax.
 Most patients do not even feel needle removal.